Nancy Kerr: Career

 Kerr has been involved in several commissioned works.
 In 2013 she was part of Fay Hield's The Full English band to promote the on-line publication of the folk collections of the Vaughan Williams Memorial Library in Cecil Sharp House.
 The collective won "Best Group" at the 2014 BBC Radio 2 Folk Awards and their CD The Full English won "Best Album" at the same ceremony.
 In 2014 Kerr was a key songwriter in The Elizabethan Session, a concert, CD and film commissioned by Folk by the Oak and The English Folk Dance and Song Society creating new music about the Elizabethan era.
 In November 2015, Kerr was one of four songwriters commissioned by Folk by the Oak and The English Folk Dance and Song Society to write and tour a production called Sweet Liberties looking at the history of British parliament and democracy.
 Their CD Sweet Liberties was released in 2016.
 In 2017 and 2018 Kerr was one of five musicians who formed Shake the Chains, a project that explored "the role songs have played in social change, resistance and protest".
 The project was commissioned by Folk by the Oak and supported by Arts Council England, Help Musicians and Folk Alliance.
 The group toured in 2017 and 2018, and made a live album in 2017.

 In 2014, Kerr released Sweet Visitor, her first CD of original songs under her own name, on her own label Little Dish Records.
 The album's release on 21 July 2014 was followed by a UK tour with The Sweet Visitor Band (James Fagan, Rowan Rheingans, Tom Wright and Tim Yates) in November.
 James Fagan now shares his role in the band with Greg Russell.
 2016 saw the production of Kerr's second album of original songs with The Sweet Visitor Band on Little Dish Records.
 The album, entitled Instar, was produced by Tom Wright and was released on 16 September 2016.

 In 2017 and 2018, Kerr played the Mother in a production of Peter Bellamy's folk opera The Transports.

-Having previously taught on the Newcastle University Folk Degree, Kerr is now a Principal Lecturer and Voice & Fiddle Tutor at Leeds Conservatoire.
+Having previously been a Principal Lecturer and Voice & Fiddle Tutor at Leeds Conservatoire, becoming an honorary Professor there, Nancy is Principal Lecturer in Folk Music at Newcastle University.
+She is a co-investigator in the national research project "Music, Heritage, Place" which is uncovering and cataloguing English musical heritage from 1550 to 1850 held in local archives across the country, and is led by Royal Holloway, University of London.

 In May 2020, Nancy Kerr recorded 31 new arrangements of songs by Leon Rosselson as a series of videos published on her YouTube channel Nancy Kerr Music.
+In December 2021, she released a full length album of Leon Rosselson songs entitled "The Poor Shall Wear The Crown".